Wendong-Huo/thesis-bodies/project/experiments/exp_031_vanilla4_pns/docs/hypothesis.md

 Does PNS help finding good alignment solutions?

-1. Use 1xx, random bodies.
-(The folder name is problematic... let leave it this way for now.)
+1. Use 1xx, the random bodies, and Vanilla4, separately.
+(The folder name is problematic... )
 2. Use pns and pns_init. start with identity matrix.
 3. Once discover permutation change, align to new permutation.
 4. At the end of training, we will have a permutation that might better than random.